techidaily/site-win11-tips/source/_posts/microsoft-store-lockout-try-these-hacks.md

  Like most apps, Microsoft Store collects cache data on your computer to speed up loading times and enhance app performance.
 However, if this data becomes corrupted, it could lead to many issues, including this one.

  You can try clearing the Microsoft Store cache to see if that fixes the problem.
-If you need help with the same, check our guide to learn[different ways to fix a damaged Microsoft Store cache](https://www.makeuseof.com/ways-to-fix-damaged-microsoft-store-cache/) .
+If you need help with the same, check our guide to learn [different ways to fix a damaged Microsoft Store cache](https://www.makeuseof.com/ways-to-fix-damaged-microsoft-store-cache/) .

 ## 4\.
 Repair or Reset the Microsoft Store App